 Guide: deny-others rules

-rule is to implement a "default deny" posture for a defined segment of your network.
+The core purpose of a deny-others rule is to implement a "default deny" posture for a defined segment of your network.
 You specify what traffic should be allowed, and Invariant verifies that all other traffic within a defined scope is indeed blocked.

 Key Components: